AdobeDocs/campaign.en/help/v8/architecture/architecture.md

 ### Campaign FDA deployment {#ac-deployment-fda}

 In its [FDA deployment](fda-deployment.md), [!DNL Adobe Campaign] v8 can be connected to [!DNL Snowflake] to access data through Federated Data Access capability: you can access and process external data and information stored in your [!DNL Snowflake] database without changing the structure of Adobe Campaign data.
-PostgreSQL is the primary database, and you can use Snowflake as the secondary database to extend then your data model and store your data into Snowflake.
+PostgreSQL is the primary database, and you can use Snowflake as the secondary database to extend your data model and store your data into Snowflake.
 Subsequently, you can run ETL, segmentation and reports on a large data set with outstanding performances.

 ![](assets/P1-P3-architecture.png){zoomable="yes"}